-Since the human genome project researchers have been on a mission to find genetic links to various aspects of medicine.
-Many diseases have been found to be linked to the genes that have been passed from your parents this could lead to susceptibility to a variety of diseases.
+Since the Human Genome Project, researchers have been searching for genetic links to various medical conditions.
+Many diseases have been found to be linked to genes inherited from parents, which can increase susceptibility to a variety of illnesses.

-A breakthrough in research has found that various mental illnesses have genetic links to its predisposition and thus could be inherited by children if their parents or family has a medical history of psychiatric disorders.
+Recent research has discovered genetic links between various mental illnesses and their predisposition, which could be inherited by children with a family history of psychiatric disorders.

 Genetic Predisposition to Mental Illness

 In 1990, a paper was published by St Clair and colleagues that studied a large family from Edinburgh and discovered that differences at the q21-22 region on chromosome 11 presented genetic susceptibility to mental illness.

 This sparked other researchers to further understand if mental illnesses can be passed to the next generation through parents’ genes.